 This post might contain affiliates links.
 This mean that if you buy anything by clicking on one of the links, I might earn small commission (for which I will be very grateful) with no extra cost to you

 Wroclaw might not be as popular a Polish destination among travellers like Krakow (you can read about my visit to Krakow here) or Warsaw, but I think its equally if not more interesting.
-Wroclaw is very well know not only for its colourful Market Square, but also for its Gnomes!
+Wroclaw is very well known not only for its colourful Market Square but also for its Gnomes!
 At the moment there are 352 Gnomes hidden around the city with many more to pop up in the future.
 Gnomes in Wroclaw even have their own festival.
-If you want to find out more about the Gnomes you can read all about in here.
+If you want to find out more about the Gnomes you can read all about it here.

 Best places to visit in Wroclaw- Ostrow Tumski

-I will highly recommend to visit Ostrow Tumski in the late afternoon, early evening.
+I will highly recommend visiting Ostrow Tumski in the late afternoon, early evening.
 Why?
 This is the time when the lantern man in a black top hat and cape, comes to light 103 gas lantern one by one.

 Best Places to visit in Wroclaw- Tumski Bridge